Phintella lajuma: Taxonomy

-Phintella lajuma was first identified in 2013 by Charles Haddad and Wanda Wesołowska, one of over 500 species described by the Polish arachnologist.
-The species name is derived from the name of the mountain where it was first found.
+Phintella lajuma is a species of jumping spider, a member of the family Salticidae, that was first identified in 2013 by Charles Haddad and Wanda Wesołowska, one of over 500 species described by the Polish arachnologist.
+The spider's specific name is derived from the name of the mountain where it was first found.
 The genus Phintella was raised in 1906 by Embrik Strand and W. Bösenberg.
 The genus name derives from the genus Phintia, which it resembles.
 The genus Phintia was itself renamed Phintodes, which was subsequently absorbed into Tylogonus.
 There are similarities between spiders within genus Phintella and those in Chira, Chrysilla, Euophrys, Icius, Jotus and Telamonia.
 Genetic analysis confirms that it is related to the genera Helvetia and Menemerus and is classified in the tribe Chrysillini.

 Description

 Only the female of the species has so far been identified.
-The spider is medium-sized, with shape that is typical of the genus, particularly the epigyne, which resembles Phintella lucida.
+The spider is medium-sized, with shape that is typical of the genus, particularly the shape of its epigyne, which resembles Phintella lucida.
 However, the spider is distinctive in colour, as the other species is a darker brown.
 The light brown carapace is oval, elongated, covered in short hairs.
 The clypeus is also light, while the oval abdomen is yellow beige with a pattern of darker lines and patches.
 The spinnerets are also yellow.
 The abdomen is 3.1 mm long and 2.4 mm wide while the cephalothorax is 2.1 mm in length and 1.7 mm across.The female has a distinctive large epigyne, with a large sclerotized plate at the rear of the spider.